Jan

 If you looked like someone painted by the pre-raphaelite brotherhood, this too was a similarity to be heightened, an advantage to be taken advantage of.

 Forty years later, it’s hard to imagine that this still happens on university campuses.
-(Except of course at poor old world-renouncing Yale.)
-These days inspiration is more likely to come from Kanye West lyrics (surely the only place "blond dyke" and "Klondike" are made to rhyme.)
+These days inspiration is more likely to come from Kanye West lyrics (surely the only place where "blond dyke" and "Klondike" are made to rhyme.)

 These days, if we are lucky enough to resemble a Hollywood celebrity, well, this is a piece of good fortune too considerable to pass up.
 I remember seeing Toronto fill with David Bowie lookalikes when he was in town for a concert.
 I couldn’t tell whether these people always sought to show the resemblance or were doing so just for the evening.
 Pretty remarkable, either way.
 In our culture, we are jealous of our uniqueness.
 Only extraordinary admiration (or advantage) can move us to imitation.